 Of all the Konami Famicom/FDS games that didn’t leave Japan, this one is my favourite.

-In the same way Castlevania was inspired by old monster movies and fantasy novels (including the Frazetta-esque art), and Contra was inspired by Aliens and Rambo, Miracle of Armana is pretty much Indiana Jones.
+In the same way Castlevania was inspired by old monster movies and fantasy novels (including the Frazetta-esque art), and Contra was inspired by Aliens and Rambo, Miracle of Arumana is pretty much Indiana Jones.
 It’s so close in fact it even seems possible development began on the basis of gaining the licence at some point.
 I mean, look at these screenshots:

-The plot is a slightly more cartoony version of Temple of Doom – the miraculous Armana stone has been stolen from a remote (presumably Indian) village by some powerful supernatural force, and without its power the people are helpless against the evil.
+The plot is a slightly more cartoony version of Temple of Doom – the miraculous Arumana stone has been stolen from a remote (presumably Indian) village by some powerful supernatural force, and without its power the people are helpless against the evil.
 The land is ruined and the peaceful locals have been turned to stone.

 You play as a younger, more Japanese looking Indy, who has come across this injustice during his adventures and sets out on a quest to defeat the evil force and restore the Armana stone to its rightful place.